gmzi/shuffle-client/README.md

 - Node-express backend (one server for auth process, another for tracks retrieval), check them out [here](https://github.com/gmzi/shuffle-server).
 - Postgresql database.

+## Usage

+- Create a new app at [Spotify Dashboard](https://developer.spotify.com/dashboard/)
+- Set .env variables CLIENT_ID and CLIENT_SECRET.
+Install packages in 'client' and 'server' folders, then:
+- cd to client, `npm start`.
+- cd to server, `node server.js`.
+- cd to server/api, `node index.js`

 ## TODOS

 - [ ] FEATURE: Export playlist.
 Allow users to export a new playlist with all their tracks in one place, so users can play it from the Spotify player.